 Our common stock is listed on the NASDAQ Capital Market under the symbol "AEMD."
-On September 7, 2017, the closing bid price of our common stock as reported on the NASDAQ Capital market was \$1.57 per share.
+On September 29, 2017, the closing bid price of our common stock as reported on the NASDAQ Capital market was \$1.54 per share.
 The public offering price per share and related warrant will be determined between us, the placement agent and the investors in the offering based on market conditions at the time of pricing, and may be at a discount to the current market price of our common stock.
 There is no established trading market for the warrants, and we do not expect an active trading market to develop.
 We do not intend to list the warrants on any securities exchange or other trading market.
 Without a trading market, the liquidity of the warrants will be extremely limited.

 Investing in our securities involves risks.
-You should carefully read and consider the "Risk Factors" beginning on page 5 of this prospectus before investing.
+You should carefully read and consider the "Risk Factors" beginning on page 5 of this prospectus before investing,

-Per Pre-Funded

-Per Unit Unit Total

-Public offering price \$ • \$ • •

-Placement agent fees \$ • \$ • •

-Proceeds, before expenses, to us \$ • \$ • •
+Per Pre-Funded Per Unit Unit Total Public offering price \$ 1.10 \$ 1.09 6,000,000.00 Placement agent fees \$ 0.077 \$ 0.077 420,000.00 Proceeds, before expenses, to us \$ 1.023 \$ 1.013 5,580,000.00

 We have retained H.C.
 Wainwright & Co., LLC as our exclusive placement agent to use its reasonable best efforts to solicit offers to purchase the securities in this offering.
 The placement agent has no obligation to buy any of the securities from us or to arrange for the purchase or sale of any specific number or dollar amount of the securities.
+The placement agent is not required to sell any specific number or dollar amount of securities being offered hereby but will use its best efforts to sell the securities offered.
 Because there is no minimum offering amount required as a condition to closing in this offering, the actual public offering amount, placement agent's fees, and proceeds to us, if any, are not presently determinable and may be substantially less than the total maximum offering amounts set forth above.

 We have agreed to pay the placement agent a total cash fee equal to 6.0% of the gross proceeds of this offering and a management fee of 1% of the gross proceeds of this offering.
-In addition to the placement agent's fees, we have agreed to pay the placement agent a non-accountable expense allowance of \$50,000, to reimburse the placement agent for fees and expenses of its legal counsel in an amount up to \$100,000 and to reimburse the placement agent for any escrow or settlement fees in an amount not to exceed \$10,000.
+In addition to the placement agent's fees, we have agreed to pay the placement agent a non-accountable expense allowance of \$50,000, to reimburse the placement agent for fees and expenses of its legal counsel in an amount up to \$100,000 and to reimburse the placement agent for any excrow or settlement fees in an amount not to exceed \$10,000.
 As additional compensation, we plan to issue the placement agent warrants to purchase a number of shares of common stock equal to 3% of (i) the number of shares of common stock placed in this offering, and (ii) issuable upon exercise of the pre-funded warrants.
-The exercise price for these warrants will be \$ per share, which represents 125% of the public offering price per unit.
+The exercise price for these warrants will be \$1.375 per share, which represents 125% of the public offering price per unit.
 See "Plan of Distribution."